Adaptive Algorithms for Relatively Lipschitz Continuous Convex Optimization Problems: Introduction

 Relative boundedness can be understood as an analogue of relative Lipschitz continuity for variational inequalities.
-It should be noted that the gradient of a relatively Lipschitz continuous functional satisfies the relative boundedness condition.
+It should be noted that the subgradient of a relatively Lipschitz continuous function satisfies the relative boundedness condition.
 This fact plays an important role in considering relatively Lipschitz continuous Lagrange saddle point problems and their reduction to corresponding variational inequalities with the relatively bounded operator.
 Recently, in \cite{Stonyakin_etal} the authors proposed an adaptive version of the Mirror Prox method (extragradient type method) for variational inequalities with a condition similar to relative smoothness.
 It should be noted that variational inequalities with relatively smooth operators are applicable to the resource sharing problem \cite{Antonakopoulos}.
-Also, in \cite{Titov_etal} there were introduced some non-adaptive switching subgradient algorithms for convex programming problems with relatively Lipschitz continuous functionals.
+Also, in \cite{Titov_etal} there were introduced some non-adaptive switching subgradient algorithms for convex programming problems with relatively Lipschitz continuous functions.
 Recently, there was proposed a non-adaptive method for solving variational inequalities with the relatively bounded operator \cite{MOTOR2021}.
-In this paper we propose an adaptive algorithm for the corresponding class of problems.
+In this paper, we propose an adaptive algorithm for the corresponding class of problems.

-The paper consists of the introduction and 6 main sections.
+The paper consists of the introduction and { 6} main sections.
 In Sect. \ref{basic} we give some basic notations and definitions.
-In Sect. \ref{adapt} we consider the Minty variational inequality with a relatively bounded operator and propose an adaptive algorithm for its solving.
+In Sect. \ref{adapt} we consider the Minty variational inequality with a relatively bounded operator and propose an adaptive algorithm for solving it.
 Sect. \ref{adapt_univers} is devoted to adaptive algorithms for relatively smooth optimization problems.
-In Sect. \ref{sect_univers} we propose some universal algorithms for minimizing relatively smooth and relatively Lipschitz continuous functionals.
-In Sect. \ref{section_relative_strongly} we analyze how the introduced methods can be used to solve relatively strongly convex optimization problems.
+In Sect. \ref{sect_univers} we propose some universal algorithms for minimizing relatively smooth and relatively Lipschitz continuous functions.
 Sect. \ref{experiments_Alg5} is devoted to the numerical experiments which demonstrate the effectiveness of the proposed methods.

+To sum it up, the contributions of the paper can be formulated as follows. \begin{itemize}

+\item We consider the variational inequality with the relatively bounded operator and propose some adaptive first-order methods to solve such a class of problems with optimal complexity estimates $O(\frac{1}{\varepsilon^2})$.